 Hapag-Lloyd christens the “Hamburg Express” in the Port of Hamburg

-This morning, the “Hamburg Express” – the eponymous flagship of Hapag-Lloyd’s “Hamburg Express” class – was ceremoniously christened at the Container Terminal Burchardkai in the Port of Hamburg.
-As the ship’s naming patron, Eva Maria Tschentscher – Hamburg’s First Lady and the wife of Hamburg’s First Mayor Dr. Peter Tschentscher – performed the traditional christening of the container ship, which currently operates on the FE3 Far East service between Asia and Europe, the shipping company said.
+The “Hamburg Express” – the eponymous flagship of Hapag-Lloyd’s “Hamburg Express” class – was ceremoniously christened at the Container Terminal Burchardkai in the Port of Hamburg, according to the company's release.
+As the ship’s naming patron, Eva Maria Tschentscher – Hamburg’s First Lady and the wife of Hamburg’s First Mayor Dr. Peter Tschentscher – performed the traditional christening of the container ship, which currently operates on the FE3 Far East service between Asia and Europe.

-“With the ‘Hamburg Express,’ we are setting new standards in technology and sustainability.
-She will reinforce our status as the number one in quality and efficiency for our customers, especially on the strategically important Far East-Europe routes,” explained Rolf Habben Jansen, Chief Executive Officer (CEO) of Hapag-Lloyd.

 Dr. Peter Tschentscher, First Mayor of the Free and Hanseatic City of Hamburg: “The Hamburg Express is a flagship for the world-class shipping company Hapag-Lloyd and for Hamburg as a strong and cosmopolitan port city.
 The ship class sets new standards in sustainability and economic efficiency, making shipping even more climate-friendly.
 This is in line with the objectives of Hamburg's port strategy and climate protection policy.
 The naming of the ship underlines the deep connection between Hamburg and Hapag-Lloyd, which goes back more than 175 years.
 I wish the Hamburg Express and her crew safe voyages and always enough water under the keel!”.